-John W. Cumming has served as a member of our Board of Directors since July 2014.
+John W. Cumming has served as a member of our Board of Directors since July 2014 and also serves as a member of the Board of Directors of TransMed7, LLC.
 Mr. Cumming currently serves as Chief Executive Officer and Managing Director of Cumming & Associates LLC, a strategic advisory firm serving the healthcare industry.
-From August 2000 until December 2013, Mr. Cumming served in a number of leadership roles at Hologic Inc., a diagnostics company, including as Chief Executive Officer from 2001 through 2009 and again from July 2013 through December 2013, as President from 2001 until 2003, as Chairman of the Board from 2002 until 2007 and again from 2018 through 2011, and as Global Strategic Advisor from 2011 through July 2013.
+From August 2000 until December 2013, Mr. Cumming served in a number of leadership roles at Hologic Inc., a diagnostics company, including as Chief Executive Officer from 2001 through 2009 and again from July 2013 through December 2013, as President from 2001 until 2003, as Chairman of the Board from 2002 until 2007 and again from 2008 through 2011, and as Global Strategic Advisor from 2011 through July 2013.

 Mr. Cumming attended the University of South Carolina.
 Mr. Cumming's extensive knowledge of and experience with diagnostic product companies and expertise as a strategic advisor focused on the healthcare industry contributed to our Board of Directors' conclusion that he should serve as a director of our company.

 David Elsbree has served as a member of our Board of Directors since July 2014.
 From 1970 until 2004, Mr. Elsbree was employed by Deloitte & Touche, most recently as a senior partner.
-Mr. Elsbree served in a number of leadership roles in the firm's high technology practice, including partner-in-charge of the New England High Technology Practice.
-Mr. Elsbree served on the board of directors of Art Technology Group, Inc. from June 2004 until January 2011 and on the board of directors of Acme Packet, Inc. from Northeastern University.
+Mr. Elsbree served in a number of leadership roles in the firm's high technology practice, including partner-incharge of the New England High Technology Practice.
+Mr. Elsbree served on the board of directors of Art Technology Group, Inc. from June 2004 until January 2011 and on the board of directors of Acme Packet, Inc. from November 2006 until March 2013.
+Mr. Elsbree received his B.A. from Northeastern University.
 Mr. Elsbree's extensive knowledge of and experience with technology companies and financial expertise contributed to our Board of Directors' conclusion that he should serve as a director of our company.

-Stanley N. Lapidus has served as a member of our Board of Directors since August 2008.
-Mr. Lapidus is President and Chief Executive Officer of SynapDx, an autism early detection company he founded in 2009.
+Stanley N. Lapidus has served as a member of our Board of Directors since August 2008 and also serves as a member of the Board of Directors of Fractyl Laboratories, Atlas Genetics and PathAI.
+Since 2008 Mr. Lapidus has served as Managing Director of LapidX Research Associates, a healthcare consulting firm focused on medical devices and diagnostics.
+From 2009 to 2016, Mr. Lapidus was President and Chief Executive Officer of SynapDx, an autism early detection company he founded.
 From 2003 to 2008, Mr. Lapidus was Chief Executive Officer of Helicos Biosciences, a life science company he co-founded in 2003.
 From 1995 to 2001, he was Chief Executive Officer of EXACT Sciences, a colorectal cancer diagnostics company he founded in 1995.
-From 1987 to 1994, he was Chief Executive Officer of Cytyc Corp., a cervical cancer diagnostics company he founded in 1995.
-Mr. Lapidus holds an academic appointment at MIT.
+From 1987 to 1994, he was Chief Executive Officer of Cytyc Corp., a cervical cancer diagnostics company he founded in 1987.
+Mr. Lapidus held an academic appointment at MIT from 2002 to 2017.
 He received his B.S. in engineering from Cooper Union.
 Mr. Lapidus' experience as a senior executive and his knowledge of life science companies contributed to our Board of Directors' conclusion that he should serve as a director of our company.